janhavi-sathe/janhavi-sathe.github.io/_posts/2023-09-19-experimenting-with-low-overhead-openmp.markdown

 title:  "Paper Review: Experimenting with Low-Overhead OpenMP Runtime on BG/Q"
 date:   2023-09-19 12:35:00 -0600
 categories: multicore computing, hpc, paper review
+custom_excerpt: "Proposes optimizations to OpenMP for better scalability on BlueGene/Q by caching thread group allocations.
+Achieves up to 4.9x improvement in overhead reduction for 64 threads."
 ---

 # Experimenting with Low-Overhead OpenMP Runtime on BG/Q